voucherifyio/voucherify-java-sdk/docs/LoyaltiesApi.md

 Get Reward Assignment

-Retrieve specific reward assignment.  &gt; 📘 Alternative endpoint &gt; &gt; This endpoint is an alternative to this [endpoint](ref:get-reward-assignment-2).
+Retrieve specific reward assignment.  📘 Alternative endpoint  This endpoint is an alternative to this endpoint.

 ### Example
 ```java